 This list will only include the Disney Parks in America (at least for now) and is mainly looking at overall atmosphere of the land instead of attractions.
 I will take into account some rides that are especially fun at night but I’ll mostly be relying on sites, sounds and shows.
 Also known as ‘The 3 S’s’.
 I’ll also include a few lands that are in both Disneyland and Magic Kingdom and won’t specify as most of the atmosphere is the same.

 Before we get to the list, here’s a few honorable mention.
-Paradise Pier, in California Adventure, may have made the list but it doesn’t exist anymore.
-Pixar Pier may be deserving but we don’t know yet.
 Africa, in Animal Kingdom, has some wonderful entertainment, lighting and an interesting attraction (Kilimanjaro Safaris) at night.
 There just isn’t much open at night so it doesn’t make the list.
 Similarly, Hollywood Studio’s Echo Lake is a beautiful and serene spot to sit at night.
 There’s not much else going on but that’s part of the appeal.
 It just narrowly misses the top ten.
 On to the list!

-8. Tomorrowland – I don’t particularly like Tomorrowland but I do think it was made to experience at night.
-The neon glows and bounces off the metallic throughout the land.
+9. Tomorrowland – I don’t particularly like Tomorrowland but I do think it was made to experience at night.
+The neon glow bounces off the metallic throughout the land.
 Magic Kingdom’s PeopleMover is the perfect “I’m tired but don’t want to leave” attraction and a great way to experience the nighttime lighting throughout Tomorrowland and Main Street.
 Even Space Mountain, an indoor attraction, feels like something that is best experienced at night.

 6. Asia (Animal Kingdom) – A thrilling coaster that’s best experienced at night?
 Check.
 Beautiful nighttime lighting that feels organic to the theme and back story?
 Check.
 A nighttime show that celebrates the idea of the park?
 Check.
 Wonderful and quiet areas to roam around?
 Check.
 Asia has it all, and maybe should be even higher on this list.